 Ethnology is the comparison of different cultures to explore universal patterns of culture.
 For this option you will choose two ethnographic monographs and compare and contrast them to each other and the ideas presented in your textbook.
 An ethnographic monograph is usually a short book that describes a specific culture at a specific time.
 It is sometimes called "an ethnography" for short because it is based on the field of ethnography, writing about a specific culture.
 This is like a book report, except you will be comparing and contrasting three books: two ethnographies and your textbook.
 I would be happy to suggest monographs that would be relevant to your interests.
-Several publishers have series of ethnographies: Cengage Case Studies in Cultural Anthropology, Oxford University Press Ethnography, Waveland Press (skip down to Selected Case Studies).
+Several publishers have series of ethnographies: Cengage Case Studies in Cultural Anthropology (search Case Studies), Oxford University Press Ethnography, Waveland Press (skip down to Selected Case Studies).
 Find ethnographies, not enthnologies; avoid broad encyclopedic descriptions of huge cultures.
 Avoid travel writing and other sources that glorify the exotic.
 Ethnography differs from other descriptions of cultures in that the primary method is participant-observation.
 There are many ethnographies that don't use "ethnography" in the title, and you need to check the research method to tell, but it's probably not ethnography if the primary method was analysis of census data, psychological experimentation, consultation of historical records, analysis of newsmedia, analysis of economic indicators, or the biography of an individual.
 Find sources where the scientist actually went and lived with the people they're writing about.

 Be careful not to confuse ethnology and ethnography.